jyannick/vscode-portable/readme.md

-# Portable VSCode packager
+# Portable Visual Studio Code packager

 [![Package](https://github.com/jyannick/vscode-portable/actions/workflows/package.yml/badge.svg)](https://github.com/jyannick/vscode-portable/actions/workflows/package.yml)

-Portable version of VSCode with a set of preinstalled extensions.
+Prepare a portable version of Visual Studio Code with a set of preinstalled extensions by just running a single command.

 See https://code.visualstudio.com/docs/editor/portable

-## How to install
+## How to build your custom version

+- clone this repository on a linux computer
+- add your favorite extensions in `extensions.txt`
+- run `make` to build the package
+- copy `Portable-VSCode-linux-x64.zip` where you want

+## Pre-built packages

+The github releases of this project contain ready-to-use packages with my favorite set of extensions.

+> [!IMPORTANT]
+> This is NOT an official VSCode release, it is simply a repackaging of VSCode for my personal use.

 ### Automated script

-Just paste this into a terminal:
+Just paste this into a terminal to install my latest pre-packaged release:

 ```bash
 curl -L https://github.com/jyannick/vscode-portable/releases/latest/download/install.sh | bash